‘Clueless’ actress Stacey Dash charged with domestic battery

 NEW PORT RICHEY, Fla.
-(AP) — An actress known for appearing in the 1990s comedy, “Clueless,” is facing a domestic battery charge in Florida.
+(AP) — An actress known for appearing in the 1990s comedy “Clueless” faces a domestic battery charge in Florida.

 A Pasco County Sheriff’s Office report says 52-year-old Stacey Dash was arrested Sunday night.